okhsunrog/okhsunrog-blog/src/posts/archinstall-zfs/index.md

 Installing Arch Linux on ZFS has always been a non-trivial task: you need to know many nuances, read tons of articles and various wikis, understand dataset and pool creation flags, initramfs configuration, which systemd services to enable, kernel command line parameters, and proper configs.
-If installing manually, the installation takes a whole evening, thoughtfully smoking through manuals in front of a black console.
+If installing manually, the installation takes a whole evening, carefully poring over manuals in front of a black console.
 (Small life hack: if you have a second computer, it's much more pleasant to install Arch from it by connecting to the target via SSH, precisely because of the ability to copy-paste commands).

 A few years ago, I started working on automating this process: I wrote several bash scripts that do everything for me.
 It wasn't very stable: they periodically broke, there was no flexibility in configuration: the script was rigidly tied to my configuration, and when friends asked for help installing Arch Linux on ZFS, I usually just made a new repository branch, adapting the script to the needed configuration.
 Everything changed last winter when I wanted to install a clean system for experiments on a new SSD once again.
 I seriously thought about a new installer that would provide a flexible menu with TUI configuration.
 I had the idea to write a tool from scratch in Rust using ratatui, but the scale of work for writing a flexible and reliable project comparable in functionality to archinstall began to scare me a bit.
 The next thought was to try forking archinstall.
 While reading its source code and documentation, I realized: I don't need to fork it, I can use it as a library.